 If your application is received after 30 June you will be automatically entered into Clearing.
 “Clearing” is the UCAS process of matching universities with course vacancies to students without university places.

 We can give you all of the Clearing advice you need to get into university.

 If you’re applying for a course that starts early, between January and May, then you may find that the application dates are different.

 It’s best to contact the university you’re applying to and confirming the application deadlines if your course doesn’t start as usual in September or October.

 Deferring your entry is a great way to take a break but know that you’ve got an unconditional offer when you’re ready to go to university.

-You’ll need to check with your university that they’re happy for you to defer your place and you’ll need to meet the offer conditions by31 August 2016.
+You’ll need to check with your university that they’re happy for you to defer your place.

 The first part of applying to university is to decide which course is right for you and then to choose up to five universities to apply to.